-The PHA may, in its discretion, extend the deadline for 10 business days.
-In determining whether to extend the deadline, the PHA will consider factors that may contribute to the victim's inability to provide documentation in a timely manner, including cognitive limitations, disabilities, limited English proficiency, absence from the unit, administrative delays, the danger of further violence, and the victim's need to address health or safety issues.
-Any extension granted by the PHA will be in writing.
+COC may, in its discretion, extend the deadline for 10 business days.
+In determining whether to extend the deadline, COC will consider factors that may contribute to the victim's inability to provide documentation in a timely manner, including cognitive limitations, disabilities, limited English proficiency, absence from the unit, administrative delays, the danger of further violence, and the victim's need to address health or safety issues.
+Any extension granted by COC will be in writing.

-Once the victim provides documentation, the PHA will acknowledge receipt of the documentation within 10 business days.
+Once the victim provides documentation, COC will acknowledge receipt of the documentation within 10 business days.